s0sat/MPASS/README.md

 ## Introduction:
 ***
-MPASS.pl creates a distance matrix for the construction of meta-phylogenomic trees from protein FASTA files obtained by the metagenomic shotgun sequencing.<br><br>
+MPASS_core.pl creates a distance matrix for the construction of meta-phylogenomic trees from protein FASTA files obtained by the metagenomic shotgun sequencing.<br><br>

 ## Pre-requisite: